-- 1.1 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger. - 1.2 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm. - 1.3 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.4 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.5 Safeguarding is the action we take to promote the welfare of children and protect them from harm. - protecting children from maltreatment; - preventing impairment of children's mental or physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.1 Abuse, including neglect, is a form of maltreatment.
+A person may abuse or neglect child by inflicting harm or by failing to prevent harm.
+Children may be abused within their family, in an institutional or community setting, by those known to them, or, more rarely, by others (e.g. via the internet).
+They may be abused by an adult or adults or another child or children. - 1.2 Children are any people who have not yet reached their 18th birthday; a 16-year- old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger. - 1.3 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm. - 1.4 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.5 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.6 Safeguarding children is the action we take to promote the welfare of children and protect them from harm.
+Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children: July 2018 - protecting children from maltreatment; - preventing impairment of children's health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.